marcusoftnet/marcusoftnet.github.io/_posts/2017-02-24-comments-on-board-practices-4.md

 It can also help us know how to act and behave differently with different type of work.
 You could say that there's different policies for how we are going to treat work of a certain class, known as classes of service, see chapter 8 of [Kanban In Action](http://bit.ly/theKanbanBook).

 My recommendation is to use different colours to do just that; know what to do with the work at hand.
-I've often seen teams use different colours for work that is going to be prioritised and worked on in the same way.
+I've often seen teams use different colours for work that is going to be prioritized and worked on in the same way.
 It either ends in confusion or that we stop using different colours.

 In the great book [How to measure anything](http://www.marcusoft.net/2014/12/what-ive-learned-from-how-to-measure-anything.html) Dr Hubbard says something along the lines: